russellbits/Writing/Poetry/06.the-harder-fight/poem.md

 # The Harder Fight

+I grew up while
+The ever-present threat
+That only happened in bureaucratic minds;
+Just robbed the children
+With political panic

+I talked to some acolyte
+Who demanded that I read a book,
+The total catastrophic explanation
+Not only did I refuse
+I convinced this apparition
+That she also was dreaming
+So, who, then, was the dreamer?

 I day-dreamed about time-traveling to a bar to fist fight my Dad.
 Same age
 The dreamed ended